vives-linux-essentials-2022-2023/challenges-linux-essentials/06-ownership-and-permissions/README.md

 Now switch to the superuser using `sudo su`.

 Now execute the `su davy` command from the superuser session.
 Take a screenshot of the terminal.
 Why do we not need to provide the password of `davy`?

+## Auth.log

+What does the file `/log/var/auth.log` track?
+Provide an example that shows entries being added to the log after you executed the commands.
+Provide some screenshots.

+## Basic Permissions

+### Editable Text Configuration

+Who is the owner of the `/etc` directory on the system?

+What are the permissions on this directory?
+Why can you list the content of this directory?
+Explain the permissions.

+### Chmod

+Create a file called `davys_secrets.txt` inside of the `tmp` directory.
+Add some content to the file using nano.

+What are the current permissions and who is the owner of the file?

+Change the owner to `davy`.
+Can you still read / change the content of the file?

+What command would you need to lock everyone except davy out of the file?
+Make sure to test it.